 - Cheating is a broad term that includes the following:

-- Giving or receiving help from unauthorized persons or materials during examinations.
+- Giving or receiving help from unauthorized persons or materials when preparing a graded course deliverable.

 - The unauthorized communication of examination questions prior to, during, or following administration of the examination.

 - Collaboration on examinations or assignments expected to be individual work.

 - Fraud and deceit, which include knowingly furnishing false or misleading information or failing to furnish appropriate information when requested.

 - Facilitation of academic dishonesty, which includes knowingly or negligently enabling one’s work to be copied by others, such as posting one’s work on a common networked drive.